mwittig/thing-it-node/README.md

 **[thing-it-node]** allows you to

-* connect multiple devices like an Arduino Uno with Actors and Sensors or a Bluetooth-enabled Wristband to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black) to centralize **Internet access** to a **distributed, scalable set of Sensors and Actors**,
+* connect multiple Devices (e.g. Heart Rate Monitors, Sensor Tags, Drones) as well as low-level Actors and Sensors managed via Microcontrollers like an Arduino to your node computer (e.g. a regular server, a Raspberry Pi or a BeagleBone Black)
-* invoke **REST Services** on all Actors,
+* invoke **REST Services** on all Devices and Actors,
-* receive **WebSocket Notifications** on all Sensor data changes and events,
+* receive **WebSocket Notifications** on all Device and Sensor state changes and events,
 * define **Higher-level REST Services** to control multiple Actors,
-* define **Complex Event Processing** to react on Sensor events and data changes,
+* define **Complex Event Processing** to react to Sensor events and state changes,
-* define **Storyboards** for the timeline-based, animation of Actor State Changes (e.g. for robotics),
+* define **Storyboards** for the timeline-based invocation of Node, Device and Actor Services (e.g. for robotics),
-* define **Jobs** for calendar-based, recurring execution of Services or Storyboards,
+* define **Job Schedules** for a calendar-based, recurring execution of Services including start of Storyboards,
-* define **Complex Data Variables** to persistently store Event Data for later evaluation and
+* define **Complex Data Variables** to persistently store Event Data for later evaluation or for configurations and
-* use a **Mobile Client** to control your devices.
+* use a **Mobile Client** to monitor and control your Devices.

 All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a **simple JSON configuration**, which allows you to configure a **home automation system in minutes**.

 <p align="center"><a href="./documentation/images/architecture.png"><img src="./documentation/images/architecture.png" width="80%" height="80%"></a></p>